ginzhio/neo-captcha-frontend/README.md

 Using the motion events that come directly from the smartphone's hardware makes it virtually impossible for bots or AI to solve.
 **Set it up for your website in just a few seconds!**

 The frontend widget is open source.
-The backend is hosted and stateless, using signed challenges and human interaction heuristics.
+The validation backend is securely hosted, distributed and stateless, using signed challenges and human interaction heuristics.

 ## Why NeoCAPTCHA?